cir9/resnet-cbam-py/README.md

 # ResNet-18_CBAM for Digital Cytopathology Image Classification

-This repository provides the implementation of a ResNet-18_CBAM network for digital cytopathology classification.
+This repository provides the implementation of a ResNet-18_CBAM network for digital cytopathology image classification.

 ## Overview